fentresspaul61B/Jellyfish-Videos/README.md

 Use Infrastructure as code, so when the script is generalized, I can spin up multiple different video generators, on different servers.

+TODO: Need to deploy redirect service, in order to get a redirect URL.
+Then add the logic into the pipeline to add dynmically add the redirect URL to the description.